ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 In other words, an asset's state builds up as events are received.
 This pattern allows  creation or update events like `createAsset` or `updateAsset` to carry any combination of the writable properties of the state.

-> Events received by the `updateAsset` function will automatically redirect to the `createAsset` function by default if the asset is not found.
+> Events received by the `updateAsset` function will automatically redirect to the `createAsset` function by default if the asset is not found, mimicing a file system like behavior where you create on open or first write (e.g. pipeline.)
+The reverse is not true, however, in that creation already is the first update with much less to do, so it stands alone and enforces the non-existence of assets.

 This behavior can be changed (as in toggled off or on) with this message:

 >``` go
 {